fpereiracalvo/fjv-xcpu/README.md

 *SinglePassCompiler* has an implementations that automatize this process to use with source files.
 Obviously you can create your own compiler.

-You can see more on samples projects prepared to you on https://github.com/fpereiracalvo/fjv-xcpu.
+You can see more on sample projects prepared to you on https://github.com/fpereiracalvo/fjv-xcpu.

 Enjoy!